nightblade9/Nucleon/README.md

 # Nucleon

-:warning: Nucleon is still a proof-of-concept, and is not production ready! :warning:
+:warning: Nucleon is a proof-of-concept,with many issues!
+Use [https://github.com/DotNetExtension/BlazorDesktop](DotNetExtension/BlazorDesktop) instead! :warning:

 Build a cross-platform PC app or game with .NET technologies.
 Inspired by Electron.NET and friends.